juharris/switch-remoteplay/server/README.md

 Format: `wait <time in milliseconds>`

-Example: Do not send any input for 300ms: `wait 300`.
+Example: Do not send any input for 300ms: `'wait 300'`.

 The amount of time must be an integer.